Section 52 of the Constitution Act, 1867: Text of section 52

 Section 52 is found in Part IV of the Constitution Act, 1867, dealing with the legislative powers of the federal government.
 It has not been amended since the Act was enacted in 1867.

+Legislative history

+Section 52 has its origins in resolution 25 of the Quebec Resolutions of 1864.
+The resolution stated that the general Parliament could increase the number of members in the House of Commons, "regard being had to the proportionate rights then existing."
+The same wording was set out in resolution 24 of the London Resolutions.